Pulau Mabul, Sipadan and Kapalai are located so close to each other (15-20 minutes by speedboat) that they are often visited together.

-Sipadan permits are required for visiting the island, a marine park gazetted in 2004.
+Sipadan Permits are required for visiting the island, a marine park gazetted in 2009.

-The main activities on Mabul are diving and snorkeling.
-Ocean kayaking and island hopping are popular too (More things to do in Mabul Island).
+The main activities here are diving and snorkeling.
+Ocean kayaking and island hopping are popular too (more things to do in Mabul Island).

-Day tours to the 8 islands and 2 reefs in Tun Sakaran Marine Park can be organized from Mabul (check with your resort/dive operator).
+Day tours to Tun Sakaran Marine Park and other nearby islands, i.e. Siamil, Kalapuan, etc. can be organized (check with your resort/dive operator).

 Tun Sakaran Marine Park